CB1 agonist. Displaces binding of [3H]-SR141716A with an IC50 value of 2.86 μM.

 Currently there are no citations for Leelamine hydrochloride.
 Do you know of a great paper that uses Leelamine hydrochloride from Tocris?
 If so please let us know.

-Leelamine hydrochloride Reviews
+Reviews for Leelamine hydrochloride

 Literature in this Area